sergei-grechanik/tupimage/README.md

 * Older versions of tmux may drop pass-through sequences when the terminal is too slow, making image uploading unreliable.
 This should be fixed in newer versions of tmux.
 See [this issue](https://github.com/tmux/tmux/issues/3001).
-* Tmux doesn't allow sending pass-through sequences from inactive panes.
-  If tupimage finds itself inside an inactive pane, it tries to hijack focus by creating a pane of height 1.
-If that fails, the image can be uploaded later with `tupimage --fix`.
-The focus hijacking may be annoying, you can disabling it by setting `TUPIMAGE_NO_TMUX_HIJACK=1`.
 * It is recommended to run `tupimage --clear-term` before or immediately after attaching a tmux session to avoid displaying wrong images because of ID collision.